AgonConsole8/agon-docs/docs/vdp/Buffered-Commands-API.md

 This command will conditionally call a buffer if the condition operation passes.
 This command works in a similar manner to the "Adjust buffer contents" command.

-With this command a buffer ID of 65535 (-1) is always interpretted as "current buffer", and so can only be used within a buffered command sequence.
+With this command a buffer ID of 65535 (-1) is always interpreted as "current buffer", and so can only be used within a buffered command sequence.
 If used outside of a buffered command sequence then this command will do nothing.

 The basic set of condition operations are as follows: